1-877-929-7245

 • Breakfast, Lunch

-Day 10 - Lost city of Machu Picchu by rail
+Day 11 - To the lost city of Machu Picchu by rail

-One of the most enchanting locations in the world and founded around 1450, Machu Picchu was abandoned in 1572 and 'lost' until explorer Hiram Bingham became the first non-Peruvian to rediscover it in 1911.
+One of the most enchanting locations in the world, founded around 1450, Machu Picchu was abandoned in 1572 and "lost" until explorer Hiram Bingham became the first non-Peruvian to rediscover it in 1911.

-Our journey to this breathtaking citadel begins as we leave Cusco early this morning by train for Aguas Calientes.
-This scenic route winds through the remote Urubamba River valley - also known as the Sacred Valley.
-From Aguas Calientes, we board a coach to magnificent Machu Picchu spectacularly nestled on a saddle between two dramatic mountains.
-We explore the mind-blowing 'lost city of the Incas' with a local guide who explains the origins of the approximately 200 buildings in this mountainous sanctuary.
-Along the way, we view the citadel, main square, royal quarters and Temple of Three Windows as well as the sacred sundial.
+Our journey begins as we leave Cusco after breakfast on the Vistadome Train to Aguas Calientes*.
+This scenic route winds through the remote Urubamba River Valley, also known as the Sacred Valley.
+On arrival in Aguas Calientes, the doorstep to Macchu Pichu, we board a coach to the magnificent site, nestled on a saddle between two dramatic mountains.
+Traveling among beautiful scenery through the winding Sacred Valley, we reach the awe-inspiring "Lost City of the Incas."
+Here, a local guide explains the origins of its most prominent landmarks, such as the Main Square, the Royal Quarters, the Temple of Three Windows and the Sacred Sun Dial.

-This evening, we return by train to Ollantaytambo and continue to our hotel in the Sacred Valley, where we have a three-course dinner tonight.
+After driving back to Aguas Calientes, there is time at leisure before we return by train to Ollantaytambo and travel to our refined hotel in the Sacred Valley, set in a former colonial monastery in Yucay, where we have dinner tonight.
+Overnight Yucay.

 Includes